-The agency has two adoption panels which each meet once a month.
+The agency adoption panel meets once a month with the option of calling a second panel in the month if needed.
 Applicants are encouraged to attend panel.
 The panel makes a recommendation to the agency on the applicant's suitability to adopt and may offer advice on matching issues.